gracjanj/Reflection-Tracer/README.md

 # Follower
-Follower is a Burp extension that let's you generate unique values for your parameters and follow their reflections on your target applications.
+Follower is a Burp extension that let's you generate unique values for your parameters and follow their reflections on your target application.
 This is particularly useful in finding XSS, SSTI and other vulnerabilities.